sgladkoff/goldpan/docs/rigora.md

 ### Export / Import Features

 **Rigora** is very good at exporting various file formats.
-For example, you can export the contents of a XLIFF file as an Excel or TMX file, or export unique records only to remove duplicates.
+For example, you can export the contents of a XLIFF file as an Excel, Word or TMX file, or export unique records only to remove duplicates.

 ## Software Updates